mermaid-js/mermaid/docs/n00b-gettingStarted.md

 # For beginners, there are three relatively easy ways you can use mermaid:
 1. Using the mermaid [live editor](https://mermaid-js.github.io/mermaid-live-editor/)
 2. Using a mermaid plugin, such as that for Confluence or [Atom](https://atom.io/packages/atom-mermaid).
-3. Calling mermaid with HTML, deployed in a friendly browser.
+3. Calling mermaid renderer with HTML, deployed in a friendly browser.

 # Following either of these examples, you can get started with creating your own diagrams using mermaid code.